weiyuan2020/mathnotes-of-xiehuimin/babyrudin_readingnotes/ref/babyrudin1976.md

 28 PRINCIPLES OF MATHEMATICAL ANALYSIS

 (b) Let A be the set of real numbers x such that 0 < x <1.
-For every x € A, let E, be the set of real numbers y such that 0 < y < x.
+For every x  \in  A, let E, be the set of real numbers y such that 0 < y < x.
 Then

 (a) E cE ifandonlyif0<x<z<1;
 (ii) UE. = Ei;